 I don’t know about you, but these winter rainy days make me a little crazy.
 A few days of rain we need, and sure, netflix binging and movies and snuggling and all that…ok.
 But a few days and I’m done.

 One thing that it does spark is my intense need to clean things out.
 It sets in about day 3 and I start to notice that my boys have far too many toys.
 I make 25 trips to the kitchen pantry, (out of sheer boredom), to notice that I have a bunch of crap cluttering my food space, but nothing to eat.
 I spend 3 days in quasi-workout attire while telling myself that I have no clothes, standing in front of a full closet.
 My husband starts to move all sorts of things around our bathroom cabinet looking for something basic.
-I gotta clean this shit out.
+I say to myself, “We can’t live like this.
+I gotta clean this out.”

 As a small child I found “fun” in rearranging and reorganizing my room countless times.
 It became my obsession.
 One of my favorite books was “The Berenstain Bears and the Messy Room”.
 Wow right?
 Into my adulthood, it translated into a sincere and utter love for the Container Store.
 Until, one day, I read a little book by Marie Kondo called, “The Life Changing Magic of Tidying Up”, and my entire outlook on my environment was flipped upside down.
 I re-read it a few times to make sure I really adopted it and am currently reading her follow-up.
 The biggest thing I got from it all is that I was still trying to keep everything, just in a tidy or super organized manner.
 I still had a BUNCH of crap.
 Things from the past that I didn’t love anymore but found reasons to carry around.
 Things that I “should” keep but didn’t care for.
 I learned all those many things piled up, and were extremely heavy on my emotional state even if they were just some box put deep in a cabinet somewhere.
 The more I got rid of, the more free I felt.
 It made me really hone in on the things that truly sparked joy in my life.
 I didn’t need the random coffee table decor either.
 I didn’t love it.
 I am totally fine looking at a blank tabletop until I can find something truly special.